runwayml/learn/docs/create/train-models.md

 Training is the process of providing a machine learning algorithm with a dataset to learn patterns in the form of [features](https://en.wikipedia.org/wiki/Feature_(machine_learning)).
 RunwayML makes training very easy: all you need to do is to supply your own dataset (although we have some available for you to try) and determine the number of steps that the algorithm should take to learn the features.
 During each step, the model learns a little bit more about the features in your dataset.
 For a demonstration of the visual patterns a machine learning model might find, watch Gene Kogan's quick video on [What Convolutional Neural Networks See](https://experiments.withgoogle.com/what-neural-nets-see).

 ### What kind of model can I train?
-Model training is an experimental feature 🧪in RunwayML, and at the time of this writing (November 2019), you can only train a generative model to synthesize images.
+Model training is an experimental feature 🧪in RunwayML, and at this time, you can only train a generative model to synthesize images.
 Support for additional model types will be added in the future.

 ### What kind of dataset do I need?
 To train a generative image model, you need a collection of images.
 Suggestions for the amount, as well as considerations for how to source and prepare those images are below.
 RunwayML also provides datasets of public domain images from Flickr to try.